-Follow these steps to display the Export HEC‑RAS to Google Earth command:
+Follow the steps below to display the Export HEC‑RAS to Google Earth command:

-- From the Input ribbon menu, select Export Data menu item and then Export HEC‑RAS to Google Earth command.
+- From the Input ribbon menu, click on the Export Data dropdown menu and then select Export HEC‑RAS to Google Earth command.

 - The Export HEC‑RAS to Google Earth dialog box will be displayed.

 The following sections describe the Export HEC‑RAS to Google Earth command and how to interact with the above dialog box.

 This section is used to define where the exported results are to be saved.